Morgul/squad-builder/docs/data_structure.md

 ### `maneuvers`

 This is a two dimensional array.
 The index in the first array is the size of the movement, starting at 0.
-Each sub array is of length six, and each index corresponds to the direction of movement, in the following order:
+Each sub array is of length eight, and each index corresponds to the direction of movement, in the following order:

     1. Left Turn
     2. Left Bank